The cost to ship a bike with USPS ranges from $84 to $220.50 depending on the destination.

 Shipping a bike internationally with USPS Priority Mail International can actually be a little cheaper—again, depending on the destination.

-For European destinations, the cost can vary quite a bit.
-For example, France and Italy would both be $166.70, but Spain would be only $117.25.
+For European destinations, the USPS shipping cost can vary quite a bit.
+For example, France and Italy would both cost just over $121, but the UK would be just over $145.

-These estimates are based on a 20-pound package.
+These bike shipping cost estimates are based on a 20-pound package.
 The average road bike weighs about 18 pounds.
 Prices will be slightly higher for a heavier mountain bike, and certainly higher for an e-bike.

 International destinations are categorized by “Price Groups” and you pay a cost according to each price group.
 USPS has posted its full list of Price Groups, but here are a few more examples (based on a 20-pound package):